WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/networking.md

 # HTTP and networking apps

+> *This part has moved to <https://wasmedge.org/docs/develop/javascript/rust>.
+Please use our new docs.*

 The QuickJS WasmEdge Runtime supports Node.js's `http` and `fetch` APIs via the WasmEdge [networking socket extension](https://github.com/second-state/wasmedge_wasi_socket).
 That enables WasmEdge developers to create HTTP server and client, as well as TCP/IP server and client, applications in JavaScript.

 The networking API in WasmEdge is non-blocking and hence supports asynchronous I/O intensive applications.
 With this API, the JavaScript program can open multiple connections concurrently.
 It polls those connections, or registers async callback functions, to process data whenever data comes in, without waiting for any one connection to complete its data transfer.
 That allows the single-threaded application to handle multiple multiple concurrent requests.